drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 ) PRIMARY KEY (TableID);
 ```

 7. Wait for the operation to complete.
 Your table should appear in the list of tables for that database.
-Click on the table to see its details.
+Click the table to see its details.

-8. Hover of the Table navigation pane on the left, and select the __Data__ menu.
+8. Hover over the Table navigation pane on the left, and select the __Data__ menu.

 9. Change the query so it is similar to what is shown below and run it.
 Assuming you have no syntax errors, it should tell you 1 row was inserted.